selinunlu/EnerjiSA-Veri-Bilimi-ve-Analitigi-Bootcamp/README.md

 # EnerjiSA Veri Bilimi ve Analitiği Bootcamp

-Bu repository EnerjiSA Veri Bilimi ve Veri Analitiği Bootcamp için oluşturuldu.
+This repository is for EnerjiSA Data Science and Data Analytics Bootcamp studies.